marcellogalhardo/android-simple-settings/README.md

 # Simple Settings
-SimpleSettings is a easy and fast configuration manager.
-It allow you to manager your APPs settings (like server url) and change it at runtime, to make effective manually tests.
+SimpleSettings is an easy and fast configuration manager.
+It allows you to manage your APP settings (like your server url) and change it at runtime, allowing effective manual tests.

 For more details, see [this example][sample_file].

-## Why created Simple Settings?
+## Why have I created Simple Settings?
-I work delivering android software to distant customers, sometime is more fast to simple change the server endpoint in the APP and not do a full build.
-For that, I have create this simple library to help my clientes and my team to change the configs on a already builded APP.
-Besides that, the configuration screen of Simple Settings allow the user to see the devices settings and easily export it to an e-mail or messaging (text).
-For more information on the settings screen, see the [images][images_folder].
+I work delivering android software to distant customers.
+Sometimes it is faster an easier to simply change the server URL in the APP without needing a rebuild.
+For that reason, I have created this simple library to help my clients and my team to change settings on an APP that has already been built.
+Besides that, the configuration screen of Simple Settings allows the user to see the device settings and easily export it through e-mail or text messaging.
+For more information on the configuration screen, see the [images][images_folder].

 ## Download
-**Step 1.** Add it in your root *build.gradle* at the end of repositories:
+**Step 1.** Add the maven repository in your project level *build.gradle* file (place it at the end of your repository list):
 ```gradle
 allprojects {
 	repositories {